Best Value Faucets

 High-tech includes hands-free faucets.

-However, the technology still has serious problems with premature failure as witnessed by the skimpy 1-5 year warranty on the electronics in even the best automatic faucets.
+The technology is still very fragile with well-documented premature failures as evidenced by the skimpy 3-5 year warranties on the electronics in even the best hands-free faucets.

 Index to Best Value Faucets